Byford Secondary College

 - 2017 AIA WA Architecture Awards – Winner, Educational Architecture (Awarded to Donaldson and Warn Architects)

-Byford Secondary College is located at the northern portion of the Shire of Serpentine Jarrahdale on the fringe of Perth, approximately 35 km south of the Perth CBD.
+Byford Secondary College is located at the northern portion of the Shire of Serpentine Jarrahdale on the fringe of Perth, 35km south of the Perth CBD.
 Pritchard Francis was appointed by Donaldson and Warn Architects for Stage 1 works, and subsequently by TAG Architects for Stage 3 works.